Insight from JWST/NIRCam into galaxy overdensities around bright Ly$\alpha$ emitters during reionization: implications for ionized bubbles at $z \sim 9$: Images and Photometry

 We identify sources across the CEERS NIRCam footprint by running \textsc{Source Extractor} on an inverse variance weighted stack of the PSF-homogenized F150W and F200W mosaics.
-We calculate photometry following procedures previously used for \hst-based analyses of $z\gtrsim6$ galaxies \citep[e.g.][]{bouwens2015, bouwens2021, finkelstein2015, finkelstein2022, endsley2021_OIII}, described in full by \citet{endsley2022_ceers}.
-In brief, we first compute photometry from the background-subtracted mosaics in elliptical apertures, adopting a \citet{kron1980} parameter of $k=1.2$.
+The variance images are computed by running \textsc{sep} on each mosaic and thus incorporate both background and detector noise.
+We calculate photometry following procedures previously used for \hst-based analyses of $z\gtrsim6$ galaxies \citep[e.g.][]{bouwens2015, bouwens2021, finkelstein2015, finkelstein2022, endsley2021_OIII}.
+Our methods are described in full by \citet{endsley2023_ceers}, but we provide a brief overview here.
+First, we use the background-subtracted mosaics to compute photometry in elliptical \citet{kron1980} apertures following procedures similar to those used for previous analyses of $z \gtrsim 6$ galaxies \citep[e.g.][]{bouwens2015, bouwens2021, bouwens2023_jems, finkelstein2015, finkelstein2022, finkelstein2023_ceers, endsley2021_OIII}, adopting aperture sizes set by a Kron parameter of $k = 1.2$ to maximize signal-to-noise \citep{finkelstein2022}.
 Photometric uncertainties for each object in the catalog are calculated as the standard deviation of flux measured in apertures of the same size as the aperture used for the object, which are randomly placed in nearby object-free regions as determined from a \textsc{Source Extractor} segmentation map specific to each band.
-Finally, we perform aperture corrections in two stages to obtain total fluxes.
+Finally, we perform aperture corrections in two stages to obtain total fluxes (see section 2.3 of \citealt{finkelstein2022} for details).
 First, we multiply all ACS and SW fluxes and their errors by the ratio of F200W flux measured in apertures with $k=2.5$ versus $k=1.2$ from the PSF-homogenized F200W mosaic for ACS and the NIRCam SW filters, and an inverse variance weighted stack of the LW mosaics for the LW photometry.
-Second, the photometry is corrected to total flux using the measured PSFs of ACS/F814W and WFC3/F160W from the mosaics, normalizing the encircled energy distribution at large radii ($> 1$\,arcsec) based on reported values in the instrument manuals.
+Second, the photometry is corrected for flux outside the $k = 2.5$ aperture using the measured PSFs of ACS/F814W and WFC3/F160W from the mosaics, normalizing the encircled energy distribution at large radii ($> 1$\,arcsec) based on reported values in the instrument manuals.
 To account for the different PSFs of the ACS+SW and LW images, we multiply the aperture size of the ACS+SW bands by a factor of 1.5 to obtain the aperture for the LW photometry, where the factor of 1.5 reflects the typical size ratio of twelve UV-bright $z\sim6-8$ EGS galaxy candidates \citep{chen2023} measured from the PSF-homogenized F200W and F444W mosaics.